support-for-minority-languages/Multilang-AOSP-Keyboard/README.md

-## Android LatinIME with Russian languages
+## Android LatinIME keyboard extented with minority languages in Russia.

 AOSP keyboard extented with minority languages in Russia.